-Certificate signing requests · Cloudflare SSL docs
+Certificate signing requests (CSRs) — SSL for SaaS

 Your customer will take the provided CSR and work with their CA to obtain a signed, publicly trusted certificate.

-Uploading the certificate
+Step 4 — Upload the certificate

 Upload the certificate and reference the ID that was provided when you generated the CSR.

-Note that Cloudflare only accepts publicly trusted certificates; if you attempt to upload a self-signed certificate it will be rejected.
+Cloudflare only accepts publicly trusted certificates.
+If you attempt to upload a self-signed certificate, it will be rejected.

 $ MYCERT="$(cat app_example_com.pem|perl -pe 's/\r?\n/\\n/'|sed -e 's/..$//')"$ request_body=$(< <(cat <<EOF{ "hostname": "app.example.com", "ssl": { "custom_csr_id": "7b163417-1d2b-4c84-a38a-2fb7a0cd7752", "custom_certificate": "$MYCERT" }}EOF))

 With the request body built, create the Custom Hostname with the supplied custom certificate.
-Note that if you intend to use the certificate with multiple hostnames, you will need to make multiple API calls replacing the “hostname” field with each hostname you wish to create.
+If you intend to use the certificate with multiple hostnames, make multiple API calls replacing the

-1. List the custom CSRs that were previously generated in an account.

-You can request the (paginated) collection of all previously generated custom CSRs by making a GET request to https://api.cloudflare.com/client/v4/zones/{zone_id}/custom_csrs.
+You can request the (paginated) collection of all previously generated custom CSRs by making a

-Here is an example in an account which has two CSRs for the same hostnames—one using an ECC P-256 key and the other using an RSA 2048-bit key:

-- Optionally, delete one or more of the CSRs to delete the underlying private key.
+Delete one or more of the CSRs to delete the underlying private key by making a

 You may delete a CSR provided there are no custom certificates using the private key that was generated for the CSR.
 If you attempt to delete a CSR whose private key is still in use, you will receive an error.